 The following codes are used to report evaluation and management services provided to inpatients.
-For services rendered in a hospital outpatient setting, see procedure codes 99201-99215 Office or Other Outpatient Services.

 INITIAL HOSPITAL CARE - NEW OR ESTABLISHED PATIENT

 The following codes are used to report the first hospital encounter with the patient by the admitting practitioner.
 For subsequent hospital care codes (99231-99233) as appropriate.